-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-205 Business Research Methods L-T-P-C Max 4-0-0-4 Marks 100
+205 Business Research Methods L-T-P-C Max Marks 4-0-0-4 100

-• To enable the students to know about the information needs of Management.

-•To introduce the concept of Scientific Research and the methods of conducting Scientific Enquiry.

-• To introduce the Statistical Tools of Data Analysis and

-•To enable them to conduct a Group Research Study and prepare the report.
+- To enable the students to know about the information needs of Management. - •To introduce the concept of Scientific Research and the methods of conducting Scientific Enquiry. - To introduce the Statistical Tools of Data Analysis and - •To enable them to conduct a Group Research Study and prepare the report.